‘Exceptional’.

 Short Bio

-Hailing from Qathet, Canada, Madeline Hocking is a violinist, violist, composer, and artistic director committed to giving contemporary music the attention and passion it deserves.
-She thoroughly enjoys collaborating with composers on world premieres of their works, as well as interdisciplinary projects involving improvisation and electronics.
-Madeline is a member of the Boston-based Semiosis Quartet, an ensemble dedicated to new music, and co-founder/co-artistic director of Noise Catalogue, an award winning collective based in New York City.
+Hailing from Qathet, Canada, Madeline Hocking is a violinist, composer, and artistic director committed to giving contemporary music the attention and passion it deserves.
+She thoroughly enjoys collaborating with composers on world premieres of their works, as well as projects engaging with improvisation and other art mediums.
+Madeline is co-founder/co-artistic director of Noise Catalogue, an award winning contemporary music collective based in New York City.
 She also co-hosts an ongoing concert series with violist and composer Trevor New, ‘Telematic Collisions’, which employs cutting-edge technology to maximize audience interactivity and accessibility.

-Madeline has achieved widespread recognition as both a chamber music and soloist, having soloed with the American Composers Orchestra, the San Francisco Conservatory Orchestra, the Vancouver Philharmonic, the Strathcona Symphony Orchestra and the Comox Music Centre Orchestra.
-She's been featured as a chamber musician in the New York Philharmonic's 'Nightcap' series, and as a solo performer at IRCAM forum, as well as being featured at Lincoln Center, Carnegie Hall, National Sawdust, the Banff Centre, the Bang on a Can Marathon, and countless festivals across North America.
+Madeline has achieved widespread recognition as a soloist, having appeared with the American Composers Orchestra, New Chamber Ballet, the San Francisco Conservatory Orchestra, the Vancouver Philharmonic, the Strathcona Symphony Orchestra, the Comox Music Centre Orchestra, and at IRCAM forum.
+She is extremely dedicated to chamber music; she was a violinist with contemporary chamber ensemble Semiosis Quartet from 2022-2024, was featured as a chamber musician in the New York Philharmonic's 'Nightcap' series, and has won numerous awards at chamber music competitions across Canada.
+She has also been featured at Lincoln Center, Carnegie Hall, National Sawdust, the Banff Centre, the Bang on a Can Marathon, and countless festivals across North America.
 As a composer, her works have been performed at venues across the US, Canada, and Hungary.
 Madeline received her Bachelor's degree from the San Francisco Conservatory of Music, and a Master's degree in contemporary violin from Manhattan School of Music.

 Long Bio